 Jermain K. Polius

-Alicia has also served as a United Nations (Remote) Volunteer and judge for the Queen’s Commonwealth Essay Competition.
+Alicia has also served as a United Nations (Remote) Volunteer and judge for the Queen’s Commonwealth Essay Competition and the annual International Schools' Essay Competition organized by the Trust for Sustainable Living.
 She is an avid reader with interest in linguistics and educational technology.
 In 2019, her linguistic research was selected for presentation at the Anguilla Country Conference.
 Valasse-Polius holds a Bachelor of Education Degree in Literatures in English (Hon.) and a Master of Arts Degree (Distinction) in English Language from the University of the West Indies.
 She is currently pursuing doctoral studies at the same institution.

 Follow her on linkedin: Alicia Valasse-Polius